A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Preliminaries

-It is possible to show that, following the method of Park and Newman\cite{2p}, we may obtain economic equilibrium as a consequence of statistical equilibrium.
-The rationale of their approach is straightforward, since they seek a systematic way to generate ensembles of random graphs displaying a set of desired average properties $\left\lbrace x_{i}\right\rbrace$.
-In practice, they consider a set of graph configurations $G\in \Im$ imposing the constraint that the expectation value of graph observables $\{x_i\}$ with respect to the ensemble probability distribution $P(G)$ is equal to some arbitrary value $\bar{x}_i$. $P(G)$ is obtained maximizing the Gibbs entropy $S$
+In practice, these authors consider a set of graph configurations $G\in \mathcal{G}$ imposing the constraint that the expectation value of graph observables $\{x_i\}$ with respect to the ensemble probability distribution $P(G)$ is equal to some arbitrary value $\bar{x}_i$: